n1xreyes/spring-boot-users-posts/README.md

 4. Start playing around with it!

 ### Open API Specs
 1. This application uses OpenAPI 3.0 and auto generates the specs.
-You can view the APIs [here](http://localhost:8081/swagger-ui/index.html)
+You can view the APIs [here](http://localhost:8081/swagger-ui/index.html).
+NOTE: The application must be running locally for you to be able to view this.

 ### Authorization
 1. On the Swagger page, note the Authorize button on the right.
 You will need to generate an auth token to be able to successfully send requests